microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationmethodtarget.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A collection of users or groups enabled to use an authentication method as part of an Authentication Method Policy in Azure AD.
+A collection of users or groups enabled to use an authentication method as part of an authentication method policy in Azure AD.

 ## Properties